I am America's anchorman, America's real anchorman, America's truth detector, the doctor of democracy.

 It's been a week, folks.

-He was upset at the media for polling, so it's been a week.
+He was upset at the meeting for Polly.

-It's been only been a week.
+So it's been a week.

-Why are you criticizing it?
+And why are you criticizing it?

-And yet earlier in the speech, why asteroids aren't dropping out of the sky.
+And yet earlier in the speech, why, asteroids aren't dropping out of the sky.

-Uh nobody pulled a plug on on Granny, whatever.
+Nobody pulled a plug on Granny, whatever.

-That's everybody got got lulled into the thinking he sounded like a president because he was smart, clean our ticket, and all the stuff that Biden said uh about him, and it convinced a lot of pseudo intellectuals that he was smart like they think they're smart.
+Everybody got lulled into thinking he sounded like a president because he was smart, clean, articulate, all the stuff that Biden said about him.

 But this guy's not done enough to be presidential.

-Uh certainly not the private sector.
+Certainly not in the private sector.

 At any rate, back to the phones.